 Invertebrate Response

 When tracing energy flows through an aquatic food chain, stable isotope analysis can reveal the source carbon in higher trophic levels and lend insight into the net autotrophy of the system.
 However, community studies have the potential to reveal more subtle patterns in energy transfer.
-For example, snails and other heavily armored scrappers may effectively sequester autocthonous carbon from higher trophic levels.
+For example, snails and other heavily armored scrappers may effectively sequester autocthonous carbon from higher trophic levels (Cite Mary Power papers from the Eel here – she is not always the lead though often it’s her students).

 Overall, our invertebrate communities had greater variability between streams than between treatment reaches, and no taxa have a consistent responses across sites.
 And while community composition shifted between years at all sites, including the treatment effect actually reduced the strength of the relationship between YearTreatQ and the synthetic community variables of axis 1 and 2 of the NMS ordination.

-While we feel confident in the validity of our community results, we wanted to ensure there were no emergent trends across functional feeding groups.
-There has been some controversy surounding the use of functional feeding groups after studies examining the gut contents of stream invertebrates found a general lack of fidelity of invertebrates to their assumed functional feeding group (Rosi-Marshall, Vallis, Baxter, & Davis (2016)).
-Within the scope of our hypothesis, and given the varied community response across sites, we felt justified in using functional feeding groups to explore potential energy pathways in an aquatic food chain.
+In addition to the community results, given the strong influence of stream on taxa, we felt that it was also important to explore functional feeding group responses where, for example, we expected to see a response of scraping inveterbrates in response to greater benthic algal abundances, even if those were manifesting across different taxa that feed on a similar food source.
+While there has been some controversy surounding the use of functional feeding groups to directly infer food resources (the catagorizations are based on feeding method, not what the individuals eat per-se) (Rosi-Marshall et al. (2016)), within the scope of our hypothesis, and given the varied community response across sites, we felt justified in using functional feeding groups as an additional tool to explore responses in the invertebrate community to increased light (and associated increases in benthic algae).

 Our functional feeding group results at the reach level seem to be in contradiction with previous studies on stream light (Heaston et al. (2018), Kaylor & Warren (2017), Wootton (2012)), but these studies focused on the immediate, within-treatment response of invertebrates and fish to various alterations to light availability.
 In that regard, our snails responded as expected, but the relative size of our canopy manipulations, one similar to small scale natural disturbances and individual tree mortality, limited reach-level trophic responses.